 It was getting dark.
 The village’s narrow and unpaved road was dangerous in the dark.
 I asked the kids to please read the books many times.
 I told them to go home and read it for younger ones and the ones who cannot read, then I said goodbye.
 I left the village and am so happy.
 I imagine the kids tonight reading books for the others.
 Maybe right now the old man’s grandchildren read a storybook one by one for their grandfather loudly…

-So far this year Matiullah Wesa’s mobile team distributed Hoopoe Books to hundreds of children in several provinces:
+Matiullah Wesa’s mobile team distributed Hoopoe books to hundreds of children in several provinces: